What is CPT?

 - Receive a job offer for CPT employment.

-- See an ASU PDSO or DSO to approve the CPT in SEVIS prior to the start of the semester once you have registered for the internship course.
+- See an Adams State PDSO or DSO to approve the CPT in SEVIS prior to the start of the semester once you have registered for the internship course.

 - Bring an official job letter on company letterhead that includes: